 - Italian Seasoning

-Balsamic Reduction for BLT
+Balsamic Reduction Instructions

 You probably remember my balsamic reduction recipe from my Caprese Salad With Balsamic Reduction.
 (Another awesome summer lunch idea, by the way!)